Jayson-Manas/JonChretien_project_2/README.md

 - Adjusted the footer in all 3 responsive designs(mobile, tablet and desktop).
 - removed unneccesary classes and IDs.
+- adjusted the font weight for the greeting banner.

 ## Technology, Tool and Resources used: